-In the present world, a great amount of waste is produced daily, especially plastic, paper, bottles, among others.
+In the present world, a great amount of waste is produced daily, especially plastic, paper, and bottles, among others.
 And corporations and businesses of all sizes can produce a lot of waste.
-A good way to make a move toward sustainability by monitoring your supply chain.
+A good way to make a move toward sustainability is by monitoring your supply chain.

 Audit your waste and look for ways to substitute recyclable or reusable products into the manufacturing process.